 Employers must engage directly with employees and agree the method to pay the liability involved.

-In mid-January 2021, Revenue will make a Preliminary End of Year Statement for 2020 available for each employee.
+In January 2021, Revenue made a Preliminary End of Year Statement for 2020 available for each employee.
 This will assist in determining the amount of IT and USC due.

 All employees, including those who benefited from the TWSS, can view their Preliminary End of Year Statement in MyAccount.
 Each employee will be able to see if there is an underpayment of IT or USC arising due to the TWSS.